From the Student Handbook (see pages 19-20):

 For [NAME] fill in the name of the primary student organizing this event, and for [EMAIL ADDRESS OR PHONE] fill in that student's email address or phone number.

-The Office of Disabilities Resources ensures access for all qualified students with disabilities to all academic programs and University resources.
+The Office of Accessible Education ensures access for all qualified students with disabilities to all academic programs and University resources.
 Types of disabilities include medical, physical, psychological, attention-deficit, and learning disabilities.
 Reasonable accommodations are provided to minimize the effects of a student’s disability and to maximize the potential for success.

-The Office of Disabilities Resources is located in Benson Memorial Center, Room 216.
+The Office of Accessible Education is located in Benson Memorial Center, Room 1.

-To view the section on Disabilities Resources, see page 32 in the Student Handbook.
+To view the section on the Title IX and Americans with Disabilities Act, see pages 33-34 in the Student Handbook.